uludag/nosql-biosets/readme.md

 $ pip install -r requirements.txt --user
 ```

+Since we are yet in early stages you may need to check (and modify)
+source code of the scripts time to time, for this reason light install
-Install nosqlbiosets project to your local Python library/package folders
+nosqlbiosets project to your local Python library/package folders
+using the `setup.py` `develop` and `--user` options
-that should allow you to run the index scripts
+that should allow you to run the index scripts from project
-from nosqlbiosets project source root folder:
+source folders:
 ```bash
 $ python setup.py develop --user
 ```